Chapter 06: Horticulture in Gardens

 The gardener peered closely at a branch end, their attention obviously stolen away by some minute sign.

-“Vigiculture will be key-- you must not take it for granted how the path plays out.
-You must study and take note, but prepare for the eventuality that what is becomes what was.
-Else the situation may outgrow your study, with or without your permission.”
+"Vigiculture will be key—you must not take it for granted how the path plays out.
+You must study and take note, but prepare for the eventuality that what is becomes what was; else the situation may outgrow your study.

 They took a glass bottle from the end of their bench stores, head shaking as they sprayed down the naked plant in a fine mist.

-“An absolutely healthy plant might suddenly grow a scale infestation, right under your nose.”
+"An absolutely healthy plant might suddenly grow a scale infestation, right under your nose."
 Another close examination begat a satisfied smile.
-“And there is nought for us to do but keep watch.”
+"And there is little to do but keep watch."

-Tals’Hayun gestured for the class to rise and follow them out of the greenhouse, and Jhun strained to catch every word over the bustle of shuffling feet.
+Tals'Hayun gestured open palms for the class to rise and follow them out of the greenhouse, and Jhun strained to hear over the shuffling feet.

-If he had seen what he saw now, it would have been obvious to Jhun since Convocation that food would be shared freely here: Sudalijhe’Yi itself was a neverending garden.
-As Tals’Hayun painstakingly pointed out, every hedge and bush in sight served a unique purpose.
-Back home, Jhun had only known Oma’s floral garden, an ornamental place auxiliary to the home.
-He had known plants as sensory luxuries, touches of color and sweetness in the gray depths of Chatorena.
+If he had seen then what he saw now, it would have been obvious to Jhun since Convocation that food would be shared freely here: Sudalijhe'Yi itself was a boundless garden.
+As Tals'Hayun painstakingly pointed out, every hedge and bush they passed served a unique purpose.
+Back home, Jhun had only known Oma's floral garden, an ornamental corner auxiliary to the home.
+He had known plants as sensory luxuries, fading puffs of color and sweetness in the gray depths of Chatorena.
 Now the talisichke helped him uncover a world of botanical possibilities, far more than flowers.

 The options were endless— whole plant tonics for good health and vigor, root medicines for snakebites and disease, rubbed balms for aches and pains, steeped teas for spell sickness, crushed leaves for energy and warding, stem infusions for sleep, and of course, food in every form, size, and flavor.
 Some fruits simply hid under foliage, like the green apples, while others hid in plain sight as vivid ornaments, like the purple beautyberries and golemic squash.

 Astoundingly, not all of his classmates had followed, instead getting lost in their own whims.
-Luckily for Jhun, Felix appeared rapt with the professor’s every word, but even Ty and Luna straggled too far behind to hear how goldenseal looked nothing like goldenrod– or anything golden at all, for that matter–or why only certain bogs had suffered the summer extremes.
+Luckily for Jhun, Felix hung onto the professor's every word, but even Ty and Luna straggled too far behind to hear how goldenseal looked nothing like goldenrod—or anything golden at all, for that matter—or why only certain bogs had suffered the summer extremes.

-It was then that Jhun committed his fatal mistake, one which turned a simple assignment into an outright commotion: He dwelled a moment too long, marveling at an impossibly formed set of glassy carnivorous ewer plants, indulging a whimsy instead of seeking out an easy specimen.
+It was then that Jhun committed his fatal mistake, one which turned a simple assignment into an outright commotion: He dwelled a moment too long, marveling at an impossibly formed set of glassy carnivorous ewer plants, indulging a whimsy instead of finding an easy trial specimen.

 "Should we try it?"
 Felix asked, to his benchmate's surprise.
 "Ewer plants are truly special."